-If you are going to be selling weight loss or other dietary supplements, it would be nice if the product you want to sell has clinical proof it really works.
-This can be tricky to figure out, so let me try to help you get make sense of it.
+If you are going to be selling weight loss or other dietary supplements, it would be nice if the supplement has clinical proof it really works.
+So how can you figure this out?

-When you ask distributors or companies about their proof, ask them this question: “Does the product have peer-reviewed human studies that show it works ?”
-A peer-reviewed study is one was first reviewed by other scientist before it was allowed to be published in a medical/nutrition journal.
-While no study is perfect, the peer-review process adds an extra layer of confidence that the study was done properly.
+Ask this question: “Does the product have peer-reviewed human studies that show it works ?”
+Say it just like that.
+A peer-reviewed study is one was first reviewed by other scientists before it was allowed to be published in a medical/nutrition journal.
+The peer-review process adds an extra layer of confidence that the study was done properly.

-When you look at studies, read the summary (called abstract) and pay special attention to the last 2 or 3 sentences.
+When you look at studies, read the summary (called an abstract) and pay special attention to the last 2 or 3 sentences.
 This is where you will often see the results of the study.
-To give you a better idea how to understand this, look at my reviews on these products:
+To give you a better idea of how to understand this, look at the reviews on these:

 - Protandim (click to read review)

 In each review, I showed you the studies and broke them down to help you understand them better.